learnwithparam/website/content/blog/basic-routing-in-react-router/index.md

 If you click about link, it will render both `IndexPage` and `AboutPage` component in its page.
 Why 🤔

 Because the path defined for about is `/about`.
 Here router traverses through the route definitions from top to bottom.
-First checks the Route with path `/` and the about URL have `/`, so it renders that component.
-And then it checks the next Route `/about`, that also matches, so it renders About component.
+First checks the Route with path `/` and the about URL have `/`, so it renders IndexPage component first.
+And then it checks the next Route `/about`, that also matches, so it renders AboutPage component.

-How to match exact route?
+#### How to match exact route?

 Its very simple, the question itself have the answer 😎.
 Use `exact` props in Route.

 ```jsx{9-10}
 ...